-Build a solid foundation in the knowledge and skills you need to succeed as a nurse!
+Give your students a solid foundation in the knowledge and skills needed to succeed as a nurse!
 Designed specifically for today’s students, Fundamentals of Nursing, 3rd Edition takes a fresh, conversational approach that is friendlier than typical books on nursing fundamentals.
 To make understanding easier, the book introduces basic information first and then follows with progressively more nuanced and complex nursing concepts.
-Practical exercises provide a unique kind of active learning, allowing you to apply concepts to actual patient care.
+Practical exercises provide a unique kind of active learning, allowing students to apply concepts to actual patient care.
 Even care planning is different, as authors Barbara L. Yoost and Lynne R. Crawford are pioneers of conceptual care mapping — a visual, holistic way of making clinical judgments and planning patient care.
-Essentially, this text offers an easier, fundamentally different way to learn the nursing profession!
+Essentially, this text offers an easier, fundamentally different way for students to learn the nursing profession!

 - UNIQUE!
 Building-block approach uses review questions and exam questions tied to learning objectives, starting at lower Bloom's taxonomy levels in the early chapters and building to more complex levels as you acquire more knowledge.